jackiehjm/stx-docs/doc/source/contributor/build_guides/latest/index.rst

 Build packages
 **************

 #.
-Go back to the terminal identified as "**Two**", which is the Building Docker container.
+Go back to the terminal identified as "**Two**", which is the building
+   Docker container.

 #. **Temporal!** Build-Pkgs Errors.
 Be prepared to have some missing /
    corrupted rpm and tarball packages generated during